Junying-Li/dataviz-project-template-proposal/README.md

 For future work, I will create another bar plot that shows the total deaths of different years, then link it with other visualizations by brush.

-11.10
+- 11.10

 ![image](dropdown.png)

 Link: [Iterated work - dropdown menus](https://vizhub.com/Junying-Li/b7235be55f544d108affb47ca80fbb16)

 In this visualization, I added two dropdown menus as I designed in my sketch.
 Users can choose start date and end date by utilizing the dropdown menus.
+Now, everything in my sketch has been implemented.

+For future work, I will create a bar plot or a line chart and make it link with other visualizations.

 ## Questions & Tasks